 Tankless water heaters have a much smaller footprint than its tank-type ancestor and can be hung on a wall inside or outside of your home.
 For larger homes, or homes that require a large quantity of hot water in multiple areas simultaneously; adding additional tankless units in your home is a simple process.

 Among the most impressive benefits of tankless water heaters over their predecessors, is the lifespan of the units.
 A properly installed and maintained tankless water heater has a life expectancy of twenty-five years or more.
 In that same twenty-five-year span, you will probably have to replace at least two or three of the tank-type water heaters.

 Last, but certainly not least among the benefits is that you no longer need to have a large storage tank of water in your home that is eventually going to fail.
 Unfortunately, when it does fail, it will spill its contents into your garage, attic, or utility closet, costing you thousands of dollars more than the cost of just the water heater.
 The number one cause for homeowner’s insurance claims every year is water damage caused by a plumbing failure.
 Tank-type water heater failures make up a significant number of those claims.

-If your tank-type water heater is seven years or older, has started to develop leaks, or you simply want to enjoy the many benefits that a tankless water heater system has to offer, call Nick’s Plumbing and Sewer Services.
+If your tank-type water heater is seven years or older, has started to develop leaks, or you simply want to enjoy the many benefits that a tankless water heater system has to offer, call Nick’s Plumbing and Air Conditioning Services.

-Nick’s Plumbing has been installing tankless water heaters for a decade and a half, and our licensed and professional plumbing technicians know how to get yours installed and running all in one day.
+Nick’s Plumbing & Air Conditioning has been installing tankless water heaters for a decade and a half, and our licensed and professional plumbing technicians know how to get yours installed and running all in one day.

-As always, Nick’s Plumbing and Sewer Services invites you to give us a call at 713-868-9907 to discuss how a tankless water heater may be the right choice for your family!
+As always, Nick’s Plumbing and Air Conditioning Services invites you to give us a call at 713-868-9907 to discuss how a tankless water heater may be the right choice for your family!